Boundedness questions for Calabi-Yau threefolds: Case : general results

 (i) Assuming $L$ is not semi-ample, we have boundedness for the corresponding family of \CY threefolds.
 If $L$ is semi-ample, there exists at most one rigid non-movable surface on $X$.

-(ii) If $L$ is semi-ample and we also know the class $E$ of the rigid non-movable surface, then we have boundedness of the family.
+(ii) If $L$ is semi-ample and we also know the class $E$ of a rigid non-movable surface, then we have boundedness of the family.

-\begin{proof} (i) Recall that $-L \not \in P$ by Proposition 5.1.
-As the movable divisor $L$ is not big, it corresponds on some minimal model $X'$ to a nef divisor $L'$ with $(L')^3 =0$, and hence on $X$ we have $L^3 \le 0$.
-If $L \not \in P$, we can choose any integral divisor $D'$ in the interior of the cone generated by $L$ and $P$ but not in $P$, which will then be movable and big (for any ample $H$, $ \Cone H L \subset \Movb (X)$), and so the result follows from Proposition 1.1..
+\begin{proof} (i) Recall that $L \not \in -P$ by Proposition 5.1.
+Since some multiple $mL$ is mobile, we may apply Bertini's theorem to deduce that $mL$ is linearly equivalent to either an irreducible divisor or a positive multiple of one.
+In both cases, $L$ corresponds on some minimal model $X'$ to a nef divisor $L'$, which is semi-ample by \cite{Og}.
+As the movable divisor $L$ is not big, we must have $(L')^3 =0$, and hence by repeated use of formula (1) we have $L^3 \le 0$ on $X$.
+If $L \not \in P$, we can choose any integral divisor $D'$ in the interior of the cone generated by $L$ and $P$ but not in $P$, which will then be movable and big (for any ample $H$, $ \Cone H L \subset \Movb (X)$), and so boundedness follows from Proposition 1.1.

 We are reduced therefore to the case when $L$ generates an edge ray of $P$ and that $L^3 =0$.
-By the transformation formula for the cubic form under flops and the assumption that $L$ is not big, we deduce that $L$ is already nef and is in a wall of the nef cone.
-Thus $L$ is semi-ample by results from \cite{Og}.
+By the transformation formulae (1) for the cubic form under flops and the assumption that $L$ is not big, we deduce that $L$ is already nef and hence semi-ample and is in a wall of the nef cone.

 There are then two cases to consider, namely $L^2 \not \equiv 0$ and $L^2 \equiv 0$, corresponding to the morphism $\phi _{nL}$ for $n$ sufficiently large defining an elliptic fibre space structure on $X$, respectively a K3 or abelian fibration over $\P ^1$.
+We consider the half-plane (containing $P$) with $L$ in its boundary.
+Suppose now that $E$ is a non-movable rigid surface on $X$.
+Since $E \not\in -P$ by Theorem 5.1, we note that $E$ is in this half-plane (otherwise, we could write $L$ as a convex combination of $E$ and an ample divisor $H$, contradicting the assumption that $L$ is not big).
+As $E$ cannot be a multiple of $L$, it lies in the open half-plane.
+If $L^2 \not \equiv 0$, the half-plane is defined by the linear form corresponding to $L^2$ and so $L^2 \cdot E >0$.
+If $L^2 \equiv 0$ and $H$ is any ample divisor, the half-plane is defined by the linear form $L\cdot H$ and so $L\cdot E \cdot H >0$.

-In the light of Theorem 0.1, we will assume in both cases that there exists some rigid non-movable surface $E$ on $X$.
-Since the class $E$ is not a multiple of $L$, we know that $L^2 \cdot E >0$ in the first case, and in the second case $L\cdot E \cdot H >0$ for any very ample class $H$.
-These facts imply easily that $E$ is the only rigid non-movable surface class and is `on the other side' of $P$ to $L$, i.e. that $nL + E$ is ample on $X$ for all $n\gg 0$.
-Note also that in both cases $h^0 (X, \O _X(nL -E)) =0$ for all $n>0$ (just intersect with $L^2$, respectively $L \cdot H$) .
+If there was another rigid non-movable surface class $E'$, it would have to lie `on the other side' of $P$ to $E$, i.e. in the complementary half-plane; this is not possible by the argument just given.
+Thus $E$ is the only rigid non-movable surface class and is `on the other side' of $P$ to $L$, in other words $nL + E$ is ample on $X$ for all $n\gg 0$.
+We note for later use that in both cases (just intersect with $L^2$, respectively $L \cdot H$).